amashadihossein/dpdeploy/.github/CODE_OF_CONDUCT.md

 **Consequence**: A warning with consequences for continued behavior.
 No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
+This includes avoiding interactions in __daapr__ project spaces as well as external channels like social media.
 Violating these terms may lead to a temporary or permanent ban.

 ### 3. Temporary Ban

-**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.
+**Community Impact**: A serious violation of set standards, including sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
+**Consequence**: A temporary ban from any sort of interaction or public communication in the project space for a specified period of time.
 No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
 Violating these terms may lead to a permanent ban.

 ### 4. Permanent Ban

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.
+**Community Impact**: Demonstrating a pattern of violation of set standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

-**Consequence**: A permanent ban from any sort of public interaction within the community.
+**Consequence**: A permanent ban from any sort of public interaction from the project space.

 ## Attribution